Lenalidomide: Price increases

 Since its initial approval by the Food and Drug Administration (FDA) in December 2005 for the treatment of certain cancers, the price of Lenalidomide, manufactured by Celgene, has risen significantly.
 At its launch, the cost per pill was $218, equating to an annual cost of approximately $55,000 for a standard regimen.
 Following FDA approval for multiple myeloma in mid-2006, the price per pill increased to $280, or about $70,560 annually.
 As of 2023, the price per pill had reached $892.

 Since its approval, Revlimid cost has increased 26 times.
 According to a deposition by a Celgene executive, marked as highly confidential, the manufacturing cost of each Revlimid pill has remained approximately $0.25 throughout this period.
 Celgene claimed its patent protected Revlimid until 2027, and has engaged in several practices to prevent other manufacturers from producing a generic version of the drug, including refusing to sell the drug to other drug makers for testing purposes.

 In 2013, the UK National Institute for Health and Care Excellence (NICE) rejected lenalidomide for "use in the treatment of people with a specific type of the bone marrow disorder myelodysplastic syndrome (MDS)" in England and Scotland, arguing that Celgene "did not provide enough evidence to justify the per month price-tag of lenalidomide for use in the treatment of people with a specific type of the bone marrow disorder myelodysplastic syndrome (MDS)".

 In Australia, a 21-day course of 25 mg lenalidomide tablets costs Medicare A$2397, however, the patient only pays $30 due to the Pharmaceutical Benefits Scheme.

 In 2025, the generic version of Revlimid is only marginally cheaper than the branded version in the United States, $17,349 versus $19,660 per month.
+One pill cost 900 USD in 2026, in India the generica costs 0.3 USD, 3000 times cheaper.